jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 	(lukeghg) prompt% python3 -m pip install --upgrade dist/lukeghg-1.0-py3-none-any.whl

-The `pip`command line allows other ways to achieve the same result but this seems to be straightforward. `pip` may require upgrade (*1.
-Create python virtual envitonment*).
+The `pip`command line allows other ways to achieve the same result but this seems to be straightforward.

 **Tips**: Note we had to move around a bit inside the lukeghg package.
+`pip` may require upgrade.

 ## 4. GHG inventory to CRFReporter xml file